How ResuBlue Works

 - Consulting career not formatted - flags consulting histories that should be formatted as a consulting block rather than separate employer entries.

-- Overqualification risk — notes when experience level signals may cause automatic rejection by entry-level or mid-level ATS filters.
+- Overqualification risk - notes when experience level signals may reduce fit for entry-level or mid-level recruiter screens.

 - Age signal detected - identifies details (early graduation years, obsolete technologies) that can inadvertently reveal age to screeners.